alexeidudarev/Java_Automation_For_Beginners/README.md

 # Java Automation For Beginners
-This project related to video course on youtube
+This project related to video course on youtube.
 All test classe located in src / test